Flaykky/show-struct-of-folder/README.md

-# ssp - Show Structure of Project
+# SSP - Show Structure of Project

 A simple CLI utility written in Rust to display the directory structure of a project in a tree-like format.